pallets/flask/docs/testing.rst

     ====================== 24 passed in 0.64 seconds =======================

-If any tests fail, pytest will show the error that was raised.
+If any tests fail, Pytest will show the error that was raised.
 You can run ``pytest -v`` to get a list of each test function rather than dots.

 To measure the code coverage of your tests, use the ``coverage`` command